codeurjc-students/2022-PruebasRendimientoDocker/README.md

 ### Link grafana with prometheus

+For grafana to be able to query prometheus, you need to create a data source in grafana.
+There are two ways to do this:

+#### Using the UI
 1. Run the docker-compose file
 2. Open the browser and go to `localhost:3000` and login with the default username and password `admin:admin`
 3. Go to Configuration > Data sources > Add data source
 4. Pick Prometheus as data type
 5. Save the URL as `http://prometheus:9090` and save the data source

+#### Using the provisioning file
+Alternatively, you can create a provisioning file for grafana to automatically create the data source.
+See the directory `grafana/provisioning/datasources` for an example.
+For more information, see the references section.

 ## References